opensafely-core/ehrql/docs/wiki-docs/the-ehrql-data-schema.md

-# A very brief introduction to navigating the schema
+This is a brief introduction to the ehrQL schema.

 :construction: We intend to add more information, in an easier to use form here.